Some more detail about my editing services

 OPTION TWO – LINE-BY-LINE QUERY PACKAGE CRITIQUE

 This feedback option focuses on the all-important query package that you will need prepped to send out to agents and publishers.
-I know personally how tiring and difficult perfecting this can be (you can read more about my querying journey here), and I try to give feedback that is both specific and kind.
+I know personally how tiring and difficult perfecting this can be, and I try to give feedback that is both specific and kind.
 The advice I give again and again is to listen to the person you’re sending it to!
 Lots of agencies and publishing houses give great advice on what they want you to include in a query package, so if you’re completely stumped that is a good place to start.

 You will receive line-by-line feedback on: